Spin-orbital liquids and insulator-metal transitions on the pyrochlore lattice

 Fig.\ref{spin} shows $S_{mag}({\bf q})$ for three different superexchange couplings and for three $U$'s in each case.
 The $U$'s are chosen so that they capture the metal, insulator, and crossover regime for all three values of $J_{AF}$.

 For $J_{AF}=0$ there is no magnetic phase competition.
 At $U=4t$, $S_{mag}({\bf q})$ has dominant weight at ${\bf q} =(0,0,0)$ describing the ferromagnetic order promoted by double-exchange.
 The magnetisation is $\gtrsim 0.95$ (limited by our annealing process) and the structure factor peak is $\sim 0.9 \sim M^2$.
-As the row shows, this result does not depend on $U$, suggesting that even deep in the Mott insulator one would obtain a saturated ferromagnetic state.
-The $T_c$'s would of course differ, as a separate paper would show, since the stiffness of the FM state depends on the kinetic energy - which is $U$ dependent.
+As the column shows, this result does not depend on $U$, suggesting that even deep in the Mott insulator one would obtain a saturated ferromagnetic state.
+The $T_c$'s would of course differ, since the stiffness of the FM state depends on the kinetic energy - which is $U$ dependent.

-For $J_{AF}=0.2t$, $S_{mag}({\bf q})$ has a large weight at ${\bf q} =(0,0,0)$ at $U=4t$, as in the first row, but at $U=7t$ the peak, although still at $(0,0,0)$, has diminished weight, $\sim 0.6$.
-The metal-insulator transition occurs around $U \sim 8t$ and by the time $U=10t$ (last row) $S_{mag}$ does not have any prominent peaks at any ${\bf q}$.
+For $J_{AF}=0.2t$, $S_{mag}({\bf q})$ has a large weight at ${\bf q} =(0,0,0)$ at $U=4t$, as in the first row, but at $U=8t$ the peak, although still at $(0,0,0)$, has diminished weight, $\sim 0.1$.
+The metal-insulator transition occurs around $U \sim 8t$ and by the time $U=12.5t$ (last row) $S_{mag}$ does not have any prominent peaks at any ${\bf q}$.
 The superexchange coupling overcomes the kinetic energy gain from DE but the pyrochlore structure prevents AF ordering.

 For $J_{AF}=0.6t$, $S_{mag}({\bf q})$ the weight is spread over all ${\bf q}$ but in a correlated manner, indicative of a spin liquid phase.